Renox134/SWE-agent-benchmark/README.md

 - install the project dependencies into the virtual environment

 ## 3. Adding the API key
-To run SWE-agent properly, you have to **add your OpenRouter API key** to the agent.
-To do that, the key can either be exported into an evironment variable or entered into a **.env** file at the root of the agent directory.
-If using the file, the following lines should do the trick:
+To run SWE-agent properly, you have to **add your API key** to the agent.
+To do that, the key can either be exported into an evironment variable or entered into a **.env** file at the root of the agent directory. **If** using the file and **openrouter**, the following lines should do the trick:
 ```bash
 OPENROUTER_API_KEY=<your-key>
 LITELLM_API_BASE=https://openrouter.ai/api/v1